tynooo/python-cdk-locust/README.md

 *You will need to manually delete resources in S3 and ECR after the lab*

-However, if you're eligible for [Free Tier](https://aws.amazon.com/free) and you select t3.micro instance type, your Cloud9 and Locust instances will be free.
+However, if you're eligible for [Free Tier](https://aws.amazon.com/free) and you select t2.micro or t3.micro instance type, depending on your region, your Cloud9 and Locust instances will be free.

 If you use the results of this lab to load test a website outside of your own VPC, keep in mind that the charge for data processed through NAT Gateway can